cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 - euler-foundation]: mainnet predecessor of cyber\~Foundation: the DAO, which will handle all the donated ETH
 - documentation and various side tools

 Cyber solves the problem of opening up the centralised semantics core of the Internet.
-It does so by growing and opening up access to evergrowing semantics core taught to it by the users.
+It does so by opening up access to evergrowing semantics core taught to it by the users.

 Economics of the protocol are built around the idea that feedback loops between the number of links and the value of the knowledge graph exist.
 The more usage => the bigger the knowledge graph => the more value => the better the quality of the knowledge=> the more usage.
 Transaction fees for basic operations are replaced by lifetime bandwidth, which means usability for both, end-users and developers.
 You can think of Cyber as a shared ASIC for search.